 A reparenting note

-None of these make you broken.
-They are adaptations — beautifully logical responses to early environments.
-Knowing which ones live in you is the first, tender step toward meeting them differently.
+Inner child healing begins with recognition.
+These eight core wounds are beautifully logical responses to early environments — not flaws, but adaptations.
+Naming which ones live in you is the first tender step toward meeting them differently.

 “The world is dangerous.
 I am not safe.”